HandrewOltenish/Godot_Projects/Readme.md

 110. Working on gravity and pathing towards the player for the enemy.
 111. Worked on Treearock Mobile version.
 Tested RayCast3D collision by displaying a label with specific text.
 112. Learned a bit about AI and state machines.
+113. Made the Ground a separate scene.
+It is easier so instantiate and edit for the future.
+Instantiated it 2 more times in the World scene to make space for testing stuff.
+Added the Area3D enemy for the purpose of detecting the player and chassing it while inside the area.